-Fig. 1.
-Change of phosphene attribute induced by change of tACS intensity.
-The graph display percentage of the participants (Axis Y) reporting the perception of the particular phosphene attribute (Axis X) during the stimulation by tACS.
+Figure 1 Change of phosphene attribute induced by change of tACS intensity The graph display percentage of the participants (Axis Y) reporting the perception of the particular phosphene attribute (Axis X) during the stimulation by tACS.
 Yellow color stands for 40 Hz tACS, grey color stands for 20 Hz tACS, red color stands for 10 Hz tACS and blue color stands for 40 Hz tACS.

-Discussion
+4. Discussion

 All four tACS frequencies (6 Hz, 10 Hz, 20 Hz and 40 Hz tACS) were found to be effective in inducing phosphenes.
 In the vast majority of participants, phosphenes appeared at all 4 tACS frequencies.
 A few had phosphenes during 3 tACS frequencies.
 The experience of phosphenes during 2 tACS frequencies was not recorded.
-Only one participant experienced phosphenes during only 1 tACS frequency.
-One participant did not experience phosphenes at all.
+Only 1 participant experienced phosphenes during only 1 tACS frequency.
+1 participant did not experience phosphenes at all.
 Based on these results, it appears that the frequencies of 6 Hz, 10 Hz, 20 Hz, and 40 Hz are more or less comparable in their ability to elicit phosphenes in frontal regions.
-It is possible that retina, which is very sensitive to tACS [28] and it is considered to be importantly involved in phosphene generation [7,18] is very sensitive in phosphene generation in multiple tACS frequencies.
-In relation to tACS frequencies used in this study, our results are in line with other studies which found 6, 10, 20 and 40 Hz tACS frequencies are significantly effective in eliciting phosphenes in occipital, prefrontal and motor cortex [11,22].
+It is possible that retina, which is very sensitive to tACS [28] and it is considered to be importantly involved in phosphene generation [7, 18] is very sensitive in phosphene generation in multiple tACS frequencies.
+In relation to tACS frequencies are significantly effective in eliciting phosphenes in occipital, prefrontal and motor cortex [11, 22].
 Our findings seem to be at least partially congruent with other study which documented the greatest blood flow changes in retina during 2-50 Hz of periodic retinal photic stimulation [29].